 - Please keep in mind that after submitting your nomination, you will be not able to return to edit it.
 If you feel your nomination has an error, please re-submit it.

 - If you have a group of people who want to send in a nomination for the same librarian, please consider pooling your thoughts into a single nomination, if possible.
 We have found that having so many points of view in a single nomination gives us a stronger sense of who the nominee is and how they have made a difference in the community.
-However, nominators may send in individual nominations.
+However, nominators may send in individual nominations if they prefer.

-A reminder: Nominees must be currently working in the United States in a public library, a library at an accredited two- or four-year college or university or at an accredited K-12 school.
-In order to be eligible, each nominee must be a librarian with a master’s degree from a program accredited by the American Library Association in library and information studies or a master’s degree with a specialty in school library media from an educational unit accredited by the National Council for the Accreditation of Teacher Education.
+A reminder: Nominees must be currently working in the United States in a public library, a library at an accredited two- or four-year college or university, or at an accredited K-12 school, or have been working at one of these institutions as of March 1, 2020.
+In order to be eligible, each nominee must be a librarian with a master’s degree from a program accredited by the American Library Association in library and information studies or a master’s degree with a specialty in school library media from an educational unit accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 Questions?
 Send us an email at email@example.com.